 Circuit Court Clerk Erin Cartwright Weinstein

 Chicago Illinois Medical Malpractice Lawyers

-If you suspect your loved one is the victim of neglect or mistreatment while a patient at Advocate Good Shepherd Hospital, Rosenfeld injury lawyers can provide immediate legal intervention.
+If you suspect your loved one is the victim of neglect or mistreatment while a patient at Advocate Good Shepherd Hospital, Rosenfeld Injury Lawyers LLC can provide immediate legal intervention.
 We urge you to contact our Lake County medical malpractice law firm today by calling (888) 424-5757 to schedule a case evaluation appointment free of charge.
 You are under no obligation and no upfront fees are required because we accept all personal injury cases on contingency.